fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/customize-the-dimensions-of-exported-files.md

 heading: Customize the Dimensions of Exported Files
 ---

-You can customize the height and width of the exported dashboard images.
+FusionExport allows your to export your dashboard in different formats.
+You can also customize the height and width of the exported image.

 ## Prerequisites